xingchenzhang/xingchenzhang.github.io/_pages/about.md

 ---

-I am a Senior Lecturer in Computer Vision and Artificial Intelligence at the Department of Computer Science, University of Exeter.
+I am a Senior Lecturer in Computer Vision and Artificial Intelligence at the Department of Computer Science, University of Exeter, where I lead the Fusion Intelligence Lab.
 Before this, I was a Marie Skłodowska-Curie Individual Fellow at the [Personal Robotics Laboratory](https://www.imperial.ac.uk/personal-robotics/), [Department of Electrical and Electronic Engineering](https://www.imperial.ac.uk/electrical-engineering/), [Imperial College London](https://www.imperial.ac.uk/), working with [Prof. Yiannis Demiris](https://www.imperial.ac.uk/people/y.demiris).
 Prior to this, I was a Teaching Fellow and Research Associate in the same department at Imperial College.
 Additionally, I have worked as the main supervisor of one MSc student, [Assistant Supervisor](https://www.imperial.ac.uk/students/academic-support/graduate-school/cornerstone/supervisors-guidebook/cpd/assistant-supervisors/) and Mentor for [Imperial’s Activate Student Mentoring Programme](https://www.imperial.ac.uk/students/academic-support/graduate-school/wellbeing-and-support/activate-student-mentoring-programme/), at Imperial College London.

 I am also a Visiting Researcher at the Personal Robotics Laboratory, Imperial College London, since April 2024.
 I am a Fellow of the Higher Education Academy (HEA).